Monrovia, California: Colleges and universities

 The city is a part of the Citrus Community College District.

 Media

-Monrovia community news is provided by the San Gabriel Valley Tribune, published by Digital First Media, and Monrovia Weekly, a community newspaper published by Beacon Media News.
-Both newspapers have offices in Monrovia.
+Newspapers with offices in Monrovia include the San Gabriel Valley Tribune, which publishes community news, and Monrovia Weekly, a community newspaper.
 Public access television is provided by KGEM-TV, which is available primarily to cable viewers, with some content online.

+Infrastructure

 Transportation

 Monrovia's main roads include Foothill Boulevard and Huntington Drive (historic Route 66).
 It is also served by the Foothill Freeway (I-210).

-In 2016, Metro opened a new at-grade light rail station in Monrovia, Monrovia Station, at the intersection of Myrtle Avenue and Duarte Road.
-It is served by the Metro L Line.
+In 2016, Metro opened a new at-grade light rail station in Monrovia, Monrovia station, at the intersection of Myrtle Avenue and Duarte Road.
+It is served by the Metro A Line.
 It is at the location of the former Santa Fe Depot, which still stands.